Flipping over the price tag on a pair of new gloves can hit you harder than some of your opponents.

-These gloves live up to Ringside’s amazing reputation.
+These definitely live up to Ringside’s amazing reputation.
 They provide great protection and a cool look while not beating up your wallet.
 If you’re looking for a great balance between costs and effectiveness, this is a hard pair to beat.

 How to Choose the Best Boxing Gloves Under $100

-Alright, now that you got a good idea of what the best gloves are in this price range, let’s take a look at the factors that will go into choosing the best pair.
+Alright, now that you got a good idea of what the best gloves are in this price range, let’s take a look at the factors that will go into choosing the best cheap pair.